xsolla/xsolla-launcher-build/README.md

 #### Required Objects

 **Object**               | **Description**
 :------------------------|:-------------------------------------------------------------------
  launcher_project_id     | Launcher ID from Publisher Account. **Required.** login_project_id        | ID of Login connected to your Launcher in Publisher Account. **Required.** build_number            | Launcher build number.
 The value is generated automatically since version 1.6.32.320. **Required.** callback_url            | **Callback URL** from Login settings in Publisher Account.
-This URL is used to redirect the user after successful authentication via a social network. **Required** if there are several Callback URLs added in Login settings in Publisher Account.
- product_name            | Launcher name in the **Start** menu.
+This URL is used to redirect the user after successful authentication via a social network. **Required** if there are several Callback URLs added in Login settings in Publisher Account. product_name            | Launcher name in the **Start** menu.
 Duplicate the name in the **scripts/win/Install_scripts/XsollaInstaller.nsi** file of the repository in the **PRODUCT_NAME** parameter.
-The parameter is not used since version 1.7.1, please, specify the name from your Publisher Account settings in the **scripts/win/Install_scripts/XsollaInstaller.nsi** file of the repository in the **PRODUCT_NAME** parameter.
- link_support            | Link to the game’s technical support website.
- link_community          | Link to the game’s community.
- game_autoupdate         | Whether the game is updated automatically.
+The parameter is not used since version 1.7.1, please, specify the name from your Publisher Account settings in the **scripts/win/Install_scripts/XsollaInstaller.nsi** file of the repository in the **PRODUCT_NAME** parameter. link_support            | A URL to the game’s technical support website. link_community          | A URL to the game’s community. game_autoupdate         | Whether the game is updated automatically.
 Can be ‘true’ and ‘false’.
 Default is ‘false’.
-A user can change this setting in the Launcher UI.
- hide_peer_seed_info     | Whether a number of peers and seeds is displayed in Launcher during games and updates download.
+A user can change this setting in the Launcher UI. hide_peer_seed_info     | Whether a number of peers and seeds is displayed in Launcher during games and updates download.
 Can be ‘true’ and ‘false’.
 Default is ‘false’. hide_email              | Whether the user email is hidden in Launcher.
 Can be ‘true’ and ‘false’.
 Default is ‘false’.
 A user can change this setting in the Launcher UI.

 <details><summary>Example</summary>

  ```
 {
   "launcher_project_id": "8c91ecf3-e7b0-46a8-aaf7-4c419ef8ef4b",
   "login_project_id": "bd2e1104-5494-48f9-ac50-98f230062df1",
   "use_local_config": true,
   "callback_url": "https://callback_url.com",
   "product_name": "Launcher",